Fair warning: there is an image below that may be Not Safe For Work!

 Many of the adult treasure hunters drew elaborate, invariably false connections to British history, literature, culture, from Samuel Coleridge to Lewis Carroll, Isaac Newton to Francis Drake.
-The one important clue referencing British history in the book, the phrase “one of six to eight” on the border of the first picture, was thunderingly obvious in comparison to the connections devised by some of his correspondents: it referred to Catherine of Aragon, first of the six wives of Henry VIII, below whose memorial in Ampthill Park the hare was buried.
+The one important clue referencing British history in the book, the phrase “one of six to eight” on the border of the first picture, was thunderingly obvious in comparison to the connections devised by some of his correspondents: it referred to Catherine of Aragon, first of the six wives of Henry VIII, near whose memorial in Ampthill Park the hare was buried.
 Hare seekers could have saved themselves a lot of trouble if they’d just known Kit Williams.
 Again, his was an intuitive mind, not an intellectual one.
 He had absolutely no idea what most of his more erudite correspondents were on about.

 But then, some refused to believe that Kit Williams himself was whom he said he was.
 One of the more persistent hunters continued to believe even after the hare was claimed and the puzzle revealed that it had all been cover for another, deeper puzzle devised by none other than Agatha Christie, the queen of British mysteries, on her death bed.